Part One: Introduction

 3. Consumer and societal expectations for sheep products (meat and wool)

-Part I: New advances in sheep welfare assessment
+Part Two: New advances in sheep welfare assessment

 4. New developments in our understanding of sheep cognition and emotional states